You’re excited. Who wouldn’t be? Your book is finally done!

 - Proofread it again, BEFORE you send it out for layout.
 I know I say this all the time, but I can’t tell you how many times authors have told me about mistakes found AFTER a book has gone to print.
 No one is perfect, but it doesn’t hurt to try!
 Also, please don’t torture your designer with round upon round of changes in layout.
 It’s far more complicated to make those changes than you’d imagine and frankly, puts you at risk for more errors.

 - Have you established your author profiles on social media?
 That doesn’t mean EVERY social media platform, just the top places where you’ll find your audience.
-Be great at one or two rather than weak on 10 channels.
+Be great at one or two rather than weak on 10 social media channels.
 The rules of social media engagement change constantly and promoting to your family and friends on your personal profile just doesn’t cut it anymore.

 - Is your website ready?
 Be sure you have a landing page set up for your book that links directly to Amazon to make it easy for potential readers to buy your book.
 Don’t forget your bio, links to social media, and a blog.
 Yes, more writing!